Can text-heavy content ever be learner-friendly?

 2. Aim for a comfortable reading with alignments and padding

-Use centre alignment for short text only (like titles or pull-out points) and avoid making text rows too narrow or spread out.
+Use centre alignment for short text only (for titles or short highlights) and avoid making text rows too narrow or spread out.

 3. Test on different screen sizes